Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

-While 0% purchase credit cards are not available on the Canadian market, there are a range of 0% interest balance transfer credit cards.
-These cards offer introductory 0% interest on balance transfers for a specific period of time – usually 3 to 15 months, sometimes longer.
+While 0% purchase credit cards are not available on the Canadian market, there are occasionally a few 0% interest balance transfer credit cards to choose from.
+These cards usually offer introductory 0% interest on balance transfers for a specific period of time – usually 3 to 10 months.

 - If you make new purchases.
 When you make a purchase on this type of card, the interest rate for purchases will usually apply from the time the transaction is made.
 This means you won’t have a “grace period” where no interest is charged.